whitneypenn/analytics-capstone/README.md

 ## Building the Model

-I started by quickly using SK Learn's out of the box models.
-I figured Elastic Net would cover both Ridge and Lasso, and there were no hyper-parameters to tune for OLS, so I moved forward with both of those.
+I started using SK Learn's out of the box models.
+I moved forward with ElasticNet and Ridge models to see if I could better the models by tuning hyper-parameters.

 |Model | Train R<sup>2</sup> | Test R<sup>2</sup>| Train RMSE | Test RMSE |
 |------| ----------| --------| --- | ---|